slamanna212/DiscordBirthdayBot/README.md

 - Check disk space availability
 - Restart the bot if database connection issues occur

+### Docker build errors
+- If you get `npm ci` errors, make sure you have a `package-lock.json` file
+- For SQLite3 compilation errors, the Dockerfile includes build dependencies
+- Test locally with: `npm run docker:test`
+- Check the debug build: `docker build -f docker/Dockerfile.test -t debug .`

 ## Support

 If you encounter any issues, check the console output for error messages.
 Most problems are related to configuration or Discord permissions.